tari-project/tari/RFC/src/RFC-0170_NetworkCommunicationProtocol.md

 Message propagation on the network will typically consist only of joining and discovery requests where a CC or CN wants to join the network or retrieve the peer address of another CC or CN so that a direct P2P channel can be established.

 Messages can be transmitted in this network in either an unencrypted or encrypted form.
-Typically messages that have been sent in unencrypted form is of interest to a number of CNs on the network and should be propagated so that every CN that is interested in that data message obtains a copy.
+Typically messages that have been sent in unencrypted form are of interest to a number of CNs on the network and should be propagated so that every CN that is interested in that data message obtains a copy.
 Block and Transaction propagation are examples of data messages where multiple entities on the Tari communication network are interested in that data message, this requires propagation through the entire Tari communication network in unencrypted form.

 Encrypted data messages make use of the source and destinations identification cryptographic keys to construct a shared secret with which the message can be encoded and decoded.
 This ensures that only the two parties are able to decode the data message as it is propagated through the communication network.
 This mechanism can be used to perform private discovery requests, where the online communication address of the source node is encrypted and propagated through the network until it reached the destination node.
 Private discovery requests can only be performed if both parties are online at the same time.
-Encryption of the data message ensuring that only the destination node is able to view the online address of the source node as the data message moves through the network.
+Encryption of the data message ensures that only the destination node is able to view the online address of the source node as the data message moves through the network.
 Once the destination node receives and decrypts the data message, that node is then able to establish a P2P communication channel with the source node for any further communication.

 Propagation of completely private discovery request, hidden as an encrypted data message, can be performed as a broadcast through the entire network using the Gossip protocol.